Taking maternity leave

 If you want to change the start date of your maternity leave, you must give your employer 28 days' notice, or agree a new date together.

-When maternity leave can start early
+Starting your maternity leave early

 If you're absent from work

 If you're off because of pregnancy-related sickness in the 4 weeks before your baby is due, your maternity leave starts automatically the day after your first day off.

 If you're suspended from work because of health and safety reasons, your employer can start your maternity leave from 4 weeks before the week your baby is due.
 If your baby is due in less than 4 weeks, your maternity leave will start automatically.

 If your baby is born earlier than expected or is premature, your maternity leave starts straight away.

 You'll need to let your employer know as soon as you can.
 You can ask your partner, a friend or a family member to do this if you need to.

 You do not have to give your employer any formal evidence, but your workplace might have a policy that needs you to contact them as soon as possible.

 If your baby is late and you had told your employer a specific date you want to start maternity leave, you can still start the leave from that date.

 You need to tell your employer the date when you have given birth so you start compulsory maternity leave from then.